jalejandro555/challenge_03/README.md

         self.bottom_left = left_line.start

     def init_from_point_and_dimensions(self, top_left, width, height):
-        self.top_left = top_left
+        if not (width > 0 and height > 0): #A rectangle is valid if both the width and height are greater than zero. raise ValueError("The provided dimensions cannot form a valid rectangle.") self.top_left = top_left
         self.bottom_right = Point(top_left.x + width, top_left.y - height)
         self.init_from_points(self.top_left, self.bottom_right)

     def init_from_center_and_dimensions(self, center, width, height):
-        half_width = width / 2
+        if not (width > 0 and height > 0): #A rectangle is valid if both the width and height are greater than zero. raise ValueError("The provided dimensions cannot form a valid rectangle.") half_width = width / 2
         half_height = height / 2
         top_left = Point(center.x - half_width, center.y + half_height)